Anita Rani’s guide to Indian street food

 If you consider yourself to be a bit of a foodie, then you have to go to India and try the street food.
 If your stomach has just somersaulted at the thought and your mind is already running to the toilet, then let me calm you down.
 Yes, Delhi belly still occurs but, if you’re careful about drinking bottled water and make sure you always go to food stalls that are busy, then it’s often worth the experience and the flavours.
 If you’re unfortunate, then see it as I do – a holiday cleansing!
 Each region will have its own delights but here are a few of my favourites that you can find all over India.

-Chaat is very popular street food and generally consists of something crunchy, something spicy, something tangy and something sweet.
+Chaat is a very popular street food and generally consists of something crunchy, something spicy, something tangy and something sweet.
 My favourite is pani puri or gol gappa.
 A deep fried crispy hollow mouth-sized ball, the tip is to bash a little hole in the top with your finger and add a bit of potato, a few chickpeas and then the best bit, the spicy, tangy chutney.
 Now depending on which region you’re in, the chutney can vary.
 In Punjab, the main base is tamarind, which I can’t get enough of.
 Elsewhere, mint can be the dominant ingredient.

 If you love meat, you must try chicken tikka and seekh kebabs.
 Like any of these street food places, go somewhere that’s popular.
 Ask locals for the best place in the area.
 There’s nothing like a tandoori chicken tikka cooked over charcoal and served with fresh naan, salad and delicious minty yoghurt chutney.
-The spicer the better for me.
+The spicier the better for me.
 Or a seekh kebab, spiced up mincemeat shaped around a skewer and cooked in a traditional tandoor or clay oven.

 Dosa is a south Indian delight!
 It’s a dry, spicy potato curry (almost like curry mash) with an enormous crispy rice flour pancake wrapped around it.
 It’s often served with sambar, a lentil-based stew.
 It’s a wonderful south Indian curry, with the distinct flavour of curry leaves used in south Indian cooking.
 It will also be accompanied by a coconut chutney and a minty chutney.
 My mouth is watering just thinking about it!